HeardLibrary/digital-scholarship/manage/control/github/projects.md

 Using the issue tracker in this way makes it possible for project participants who are less involved in the activities to see at a glance what's currently going on with the project, simply by looking at the open issues on the tracker.

-It is also extremely easy for anyone who is annoyed with the amount of message traffic to simply unfollow the repository temporarily or permanently.
+It is also extremely easy for anyone who is annoyed with the amount of message traffic to simply unwatch the repository temporarily or permanently.

 # A model of issues and milestones

 When GitHub is used to manage a project, there is a conceptual connnection between milestones (such as a new release of a codebase or document) and merges (preceded by pull requests) that move changes from a development branch to the master.
-Similarly, there can be a conceptual connection between issues that have to be resolved to reach the milestone and commits that represent concrete steps taken to resolve each issue.
+Similarly, there can be a conceptual connection between issues that need to be resolved to reach the milestone and commits that represent concrete steps taken to resolve each issue.

 These connections can be illustrated with an editing example.
 In this example, recommendations for how to use a metadata term were outdated, unclear, and need revision ([see original text](https://github.com/baskaufs/demo/blob/78016a3f063b03525891a6ef28a5ddafb4af7b70/dcterms-type.md)).
 A review of the text identified a number of problems and an issue were created for each problem.
 The issues were grouped under a milestone that represented completing the necessary revisions.

 <img src="../images-projects/milestone.png" style="border:1px solid black">

+(See [this page](https://github.com/baskaufs/demo/milestone/1?closed=1) to see the actual milestone for this example and its issues.)
 Each time an issue was resolved, a corresponding commit was made for the edits necessary to fix the problem.

 | Planning | Action |
 | --- | --- |